Il Palio, Italy

 The winner of the race gets a hand-painted silk banner (a palio), and the crowd goes wild - particularly citizens of the winning district, but rival punch-ups are not uncommon.

-Comments on life in Italy and comparisons between Il Palio and Canada's Calgary Stampede from Daniel Nash Secondo:
+Comparisons between Il Palio and Canada's Calgary Stampede

 It's an F2 experience (fun with frustration) living in the Thirst World (a developed country with many undeveloped characteristics).

 Italy is First World and very attractive in many respects – culture in general, food and drink, autostrade, design, friendliness of the people, history, geographic beauty and so on – but Third World in many areas that are essential to life in the 21st century – among others the political system, judicial system, financial system, and communications systems without touching on the mule track roads away from the central highways and restrictive retail practices which require careful planning for shopping expeditions.
 It's a bi-polar life in Italy for travellers and foreign residents.

 Rodeos and chuck-wagon races are not at all safe but perhaps not quite as ferocious as Il Palio.

 An interesting contrast between the two worlds and their respective organisation, for example, is Il Palio in Italy's Siena vs. Canada's Calgary Stampede.